 Mobile Phone Voice Plan Pricing Declines Offset by Data

-Mobile voice plan pricing has seen a gradual decline, as competition has intensified and technology (primarily speed and reliability) and reach have improved.
+Mobile voice plan pricing has seen a gradual decline, as competition has intensified and technology (primarily speed and reliability) and coverage area have improved.
 Increasingly, data is a significant part of usage.
 So, while average voice revenues have been on a downward trend, increased data revenue contribution has helped in mitigating the impact on total ARPU.

-Push for 4G
+Push for Faster Networks

-SMS usage on a decline
+SMS Usage on a Decline

 Declining Phone Lines per Household

 The number of phone lines per household is expected to continue to decline in line with trends in recent years, as many consumers eliminate secondary lines and mobile phones become the primary phones for many consumers.
 Improvements in the reliability and connection quality of cell phones will have a significant impact on residential phone lines.